oneblink/bic-jqm/docs/pending-queue.md

 their values.
 It is required that `data._action` match the same value as `action`.

+The `status` property has special meaning.
+See the `processQueue` method below.

 ## API

 As you may have guessed from the above, the pending queue object is globally